connor4312/cockatiel/readme.md

 });
 ```

+The individual wrapped policies are accessible on the `policies` property of the policy returned from `wrap()`.

 ### `@usePolicy(policy)`

 A decorator that can be used to wrap class methods and apply the given policy to them.
 It also adds the last argument normally given in `Policy.execute` as the last argument in the function call.
 For example: